MonoLana/WotakoiAnalysisLitApp/README.md

 [wotakoianalysislitapp.streamlit.app](https://wotakoianalysislitapp.streamlit.app/)

-soon i'll upload the raw data that i scrap from myanimelis website on kaggle
+this repo is still ongoging, soon i'll revision the visualization and pages and upload the raw user review dataset that i scrap from myAnimeList website to my kaggle